temporalio/sdk-java/README.md

 ### Calling Activities Asynchronously

 Sometimes workflows need to perform certain operations in parallel.
-The `Workflow.async` static method allows you to invoke any activity asynchronously.
-The call returns a `Promise` result immediately.
+The `Async` class static methods allow you to invoke any activity asynchronously.
+The calls return a `Promise` result immediately.
 `Promise` is similar to both Java `Future` and `CompletionStage`.
 The `Promise` `get` blocks until a result is available.
 It also exposes the `thenApply` and `handle` methods.
 See the `Promise` JavaDoc for technical details about differences with `Future`.